Abdel-Aziz bin Habtour

-Abdel-Aziz bin Habtour (عبد العزيز بن حبتور; born 8 August 1955) is a Yemeni politician who served as Governor of Aden during the Houthi takeover in Yemen.
+Abdel-Aziz bin Habtour (عبد العزيز بن حبتور; born 8 August 1955) is a Yemeni politician who served as prime minister of Houthi-led government in Sanaa from 4 October 2016 to 10 August 2024.
+On Saturday, August 10, 2024, Bin Habtour was appointed a member of the Supreme Political Council.
+He also served as Governor of Aden during the Houthi takeover in Yemen.
 He is a member of the General People's Congress, sitting on its permanent committee since 1995.
 An ally of President Abdrabbuh Mansur Hadi, he condemned the 2014–15 Yemeni coup d'état and received the deposed leader after his flight from the Houthi-controlled capital of Sanaa on 21 February 2015.
 He is also a vocal opponent of the separatist movement in the former South Yemen, saying the movement is too fractured and small to achieve its goals.

-In October 2016, bin Habtour was appointed as Prime Minister in the Houthi-led parallel government.
+In October 2016, bin Habtour was appointed prime minister in the Houthi-led parallel government.

 Bin Habtour served as Deputy Minister of Education from 2001 to 2008 and subsequently as Rector of the University of Aden.

 Personal life

 Bin Habtour was born in 1955 in the Shabwah Governorate, part of what was then the British Aden Protectorate.
 He earned a bachelor's degree in economics and administration from the University of Aden in 1981, a master's degree in economics from the Berlin School of Economics and Law in 1988, and a doctorate from Leipzig University in 1992.
 He is married with five children.